-A triple combination of the oral therapies Uptravi (selexipag), Opsumit (macitentan), and tadalafil is no better than the combination of Opsumit and tadalafil only at reducing pulmonary vascular resistance in people newly diagnosed with pulmonary arterial hypertension (PAH), a Phase 3b clinical found.
+An initial triple combination strategy of the oral therapies Uptravi (selexipag), Opsumit (macitentan), and tadalafil is no better than the combination of Opsumit and tadalafil only at reducing pulmonary vascular resistance in people newly diagnosed with pulmonary arterial hypertension (PAH), a Phase 3b clinical found.

-In addition to failing its primary endpoint (goal), the TRITON trial (NCT02558231) also failed to demonstrate a benefit from add-on Uptravi in cardiovascular health, disease severity, and other clinical variables.
+In addition to failing its primary endpoint (goal), the TRITON trial (NCT02558231) also failed to demonstrate a benefit from Uptravi triple combo in cardiovascular health, disease severity, and other clinical variables.

 The Uptravi combination, however, significantly lowered the risk of first disease progression by 41% compared to the standard initial therapy, and showed a trend toward better survival rates.